brogar2000/site/docs/design-document.md

 While preliminary support for audio has been implemented in Orca, it hasn't been expanded on since, and as far as we know, the only thing that uses it is progress bar beeps.

-Yggdrasil will implement this as an add-on that's part of the distribution, since its another unnecessary feature for the functioning of the screen reader, even though it increases productivity.
+Odilia will implement this as an add-on that's part of the distribution, since its another unnecessary feature for the functioning of the screen reader, even though it increases productivity.

 (Eventually), it would also be nice to support positional audio for earcons, so the user knows where the control they're interacting is on screen.